Pythonian/career_counseling/README.md

 ### Installation

 _Follow the steps below to get the program working on your system locally.
-These steps are tailored for users developing on Linux OS._
+These steps are tailored for users developing on Linux OS with Python installed already._

 1. Clone the repo
    ```sh